What is Rotator Cuff (SIITS MM)?

 Rotator Cuff Sprain and Strain Injuries + Rotator Cuff Tear

 A rotator cuff tear is typically caused by overstretching or a rapid twisting of the joint either suddenly or as a result of repetitive microtrauma (typically seen in overarm sports such as swimming and cricket) resulting in tearing of the muscle fibres.
-Rotator cuff tears range from mild to severe and typically present as shoulder pain, either sudden or gradually progressing depending on the mode of injury, as well as inflammation, pain that radiates down the arm, pain with lying on the side of the body and/or a sharp pain associated with certain movements.
+A rotator cuff tear can range from a partial tear to a full thickness tear.
+Often it will progress in this fashion, particularly in the case of repetitive microtrauma’s, whereby the body is unable to recover fast enough to cope with the repetitive degeneration of the muscle fibres.
+Rotator cuff tears typically present as shoulder pain, either sudden or gradually progressing depending on the mode of injury, as well as inflammation, pain that radiates down the arm, pain with lying on the side of the body and/or a sharp pain associated with certain movements.

 Book Now With Precision Health today and take the first step towards better health!